theijhay/Salary-prediction/README.md

 Note: This command will automatically take you to where you will train your model and then you click on new notebook and select ml.
 You can find the file in the repository.

-# Data Analysis

-- Navigate to the project directory

-$ cd Salary-prediction

-- Run Jupyter notebooks for data analysis and model development.

-$ jupyter notebook

 # Data cleaning
 Firstly, we only want to keep a few columns so we want to keep the